plasticityai/coldbrew/README.md

 To bundle additional files or scripts into the virtual file system, simply add them to the `/customize/files` folder.
 They will be available at runtime under `/files` in the virtual file system.

 ### 4. Building
 To build, simply navigate to the project root in terminal and run `./build.sh`.
 This will kick off a build process within a Docker container.
 The first build will take quite some time as it will have to compile Python from source.
 Subsequent builds will be much faster with caches.
-If you need to clean all caches for some reason, run `./clean.sh`.
+If you need to clean all build caches for some reason, run `./clean.sh`.

 ### 5. Running
 To test, simply navigate to the project root in terminal and run `./serve.sh`.
 This will run a web server at [http://localhost:8000](http://localhost:8000) that will embed your custom Coldbrew Python environment for use.